lilagelb/lacl/specification.md

 ### References

 A **reference** refers to another field in the file.
 Names are resolved from the section of the reference outwards (like variable scoping in most programming languages).
 To explicitly refer to a field outside of the current section where a field of the same name exists in the current section, use dot notation, e.g. `section.field`, to unambiguously specify the intended field.
-The field does not have to have been defined above the name reference; the parser will search the whole file for the field, erroring if it cannot find one fitting the specifier or if it cannot unambiguously pick a single field.
+The field must have been defined above the name reference; the parser will not search the whole file for the field.It will error if it cannot find one fitting the specifier or if it cannot unambiguously pick a single field.

 ```lacl
 # section_1